-The Annapurna circuit trek has been one of the most famous trekking routes since the 1980s.
-The trek starts from lower than 1000m and climbs to 5416m above the sea level.
+The Annapurna circuit trek has been one of the most famous trekking trails or routes since the 1980s.
+The trek starts from lower than 1000m and climbs to 5416m above sea level.
 Green valleys and fascinating villages offer impressive snow-capped views of the white Himalayas.
 It gives us a chance to explore the Himalayas from bottom to top and from many different angles and perspectives.
 At the same time exploring the lifestyles of various villages – hilly, mountain and town is an extra appeal of this trek.

 This trek is divided into two parts, before crossing Thorong La and after.
 The valleys are close in distance but have very different flora and fauna from each other.
-It is mentally and physically challenging for trekkers on the way to the highest passes but once you are there the views of Manang, Muktinath, Kagabani, Marpha, and Poon Hill are fantastic and leave life long memories.
-After crossing highest pass, the valley looks more or less similar to Tibet; it is the mini Tibet of Nepal.
-Most of the time the trails follows the Mursangdi and Kaligandaki valley; it is the two habitats that make this trek so beautiful.
+It is mentally and physically challenging for trekkers on the way to the highest passes but once you are there the views of Manang, Muktinath, Kagabani, Marpha, and Poon Hill are fantastic and leave lifelong memories.
+After crossing the highest pass, the valley looks more or less similar to Tibet; it is the mini Tibet of Nepal.
+Most of the time the trails follow the Mursangdi and Kaligandaki valley; it is the two habitats that make this trek so beautiful.

 The lodges and tea houses in the Annapurna Trekking Region are well equipped with extensive menus ranging from the typical Nepali dahl bath (rice with lentils) to pizza and mo mo, and much more.
 The local products are mostly organic.
 Hot showers are readily available as well.
-Most of the teahouses along the way do have Wi-Fi so that you can contact your love ones at home and even send them some photos of the day.
+Most of the teahouses along the way do have Wi-Fi so that you can contact your loved ones at home and even send them some photos of the day.

 It is possible to do this trek in all seasons; however, in the winter the Base Camp can sometimes be closed due to the snow level.
-In spring time, the huge rhododendron forests are in full bloom which gives the trek an extra appeal.
+In springtime, the huge rhododendron forests are in full bloom which gives the trek an extra appeal.

 A hearty welcome to Kathmandu, the Nepalese capital and cultural hub.
 We’ll be waiting with a warm greeting and easy transfer to your hotel by private tourist car.
-We will then have an early evening briefing about your trek and introduction to your guide.
+We will then have an early evening briefing about your trek and an introduction to your guide.

 Today after breakfast we go on a cultural tour to some of the most historic and architectural attractions in Kathmandu valley which are listed by UNESCO as World Heritage Sites.
-We visit the famous Temple in the town, 'Monkey Temple' (Swayambhunath), historic Kathmandu Durbar Square, Buddhist shrine (Bouddhanath), which is the largest Buddhist stupas in the world and Hindu divine temple of Pashupatinath.
-In the evening introduced to fellow participants, and briefly discuss our trip.
+We visit the famous Temple in the town, 'Monkey Temple' (Swayambhunath), historic Kathmandu Durbar Square, Buddhist shrine (Bouddhanath), which is the largest Buddhist stupas in the world, and the Hindu divine temple of Pashupatinath.
+In the evening introduced myself to fellow participants, and briefly discuss our trip.

 Today we start our trek after breakfast in Khudi.
-We cross several mountain villages, suspension bridges and a nice subtropical forest.
-At first the trail is gradual but soon becomes steeper.
+We cross several mountain villages, suspension bridges, and a nice subtropical forest.
+At first, the trail is gradual but soon becomes steeper.
 Before reaching Sirung village we pass the ethnic Tamang settlement of Taranche.
 Stay overnight at Sirung.

 In the morning we are ready to start another long day along the Marshyangdi River Valley.
 First an hour easy walking; on the way we will see a very nice waterfall.
 We cross a suspension bridge before the trail goes steeply uphill.
 The trail continues uphill until we reach Tal, which is very nice village on the bank of Marshyangdi River.
 We will stop for lunch in Tal.
 From here, the trail is easy and mostly flat all the way to the village of Karte.
 We cross another bridge before we reach Dharapani village.
 We will stay overnight in Dharapani for a good rest and sleep.